LoRE-ICLR/LoRE/README.md

-# LoRE: End-to-End Dynamic Knowledge Graph Embeddings via Local Reconstructions
+# LoRE: End-to-End Dynamic Graph Embeddings via Local Reconstructions

 This repository contains the official supplementary code for our ICLR 2026 submission: